embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## For display driver authors

+TODO: Driver authors should use the `embedded-graphics-core` crate to integrate with e-g.

 `DrawTarget` now uses an associated type for the target color instead of a type parameter.

 `DrawTarget`s must also implement the `Dimensions` trait.